Musical activities for young people Raising awareness of music from an early age is an entertaining support to a formal education

 Just like Caku, the cultural programme for children organised at the Centre des Arts Pluriels Ettelbruck and the Mierscher Kulturhaus.
 Regularly check the programme of events!

-Don't miss the Hip Hop Marathon, ideal for kids aged 12 and upwards
+Don't miss the Hip Hop Marathon, ideal for kids aged 12 and older

 For several years, the Hip Hop Marathon has been the unmissable event for young people who want to develop their knowledge of hip-hop culture via the creation of rap songs, graffiti murals, hip-hop choreography and learning beatbox, a technique which consists of making music by imitating instruments with your vocal chords and through singing.